sai-sumedh-p/100-days-of-Python/README.md

-I am using this repo toi learn python
+# I am using this repo to learn python